lambdaclass/aleo_internals_book/src/snarkVM/dpc/account.md

 }
 ```

-An account can be created with the `new` function that receives an rng (random number generator) and creates a new account from a new `PrivateKey`.
+This can be created with the `new` function that receives a random number generator (rng)  and create a new account from a new `PrivateKey`.

 It has some getters for every field of the account struct `private_key`, `view_key`, and `address`.
 The first one returns a reference and the address one returns an owned address.